-After doing your research on your employee rights, it is best to take some additional time to prepare for the conversation you will be having with your employer.
+After researching your employee rights, it is best to take some additional time to prepare for the conversation you will be having with your employer.
 Here are some tips to help alleviate your stress before speaking to your employer about your addiction:

-- Be prepared– As mentioned earlier, doing your research on your rights as an employee will help mitigate fears about telling your employer you need treatment.
+- Be prepared.
+As mentioned earlier, researching your rights as an employee will help mitigate fears about telling your employer you need treatment.

-- Be honest- Even if your employer does not know you suffer from a substance abuse disorder, it is likely he/she already suspects something is going on with you currently, possibly due to diminishing performance on the job or other factors.
-Therefore, it is in your best interest to be honest about your struggles, without feeling like you need to disclose every detail about the addiction.
+- Be honest.
+Even if your employer does not know you suffer from a substance abuse disorder, it is likely they already suspect something is going on with you currently, possibly due to diminishing performance on the job or other factors.
+Therefore, it is in your best interest to be honest about your struggles without feeling like you need to disclose every detail about the addiction.
 Typically, honesty will help the conversation go more smoothly.

-- Don’t fear judgement or worry about your reputation- It is highly likely that your substance abuse disorder has impacted your job performance, however, this should not deter you from getting the help you need.
-Receiving treatment can only strengthen your job performance upon returning to work.
-As such, do not worry about judgement from your boss or coworkers, it is likely that they personally know people who suffer from this disease and may have compassion for you.
+- Don’t fear judgment or worry about your reputation.
+Your substance abuse disorder has likely impacted your job performance.
+However, this should not deter you from getting the help you need.
+On the contrary, receiving treatment can only strengthen your job performance upon returning to work.
+As such, do not worry about judgment from your boss or coworkers.
+They likely know people who suffer from this disease and may have compassion for you.

-- Have the tough conversation- It is best to have a conversation about your addiction with your boss, however, if you feel that you cannot speak to your employer about drug/alcohol treatment, make sure to disclose to them that you will be taking a leave of absence for you well-being.
-It is essential to prepare your employer about your time away in order to mitigate any potential risks of losing your job.
+- Have a tough conversation.
+It is best to discuss your addiction with your boss.
+However, if you feel you cannot speak to your employer about drug/alcohol treatment, make sure to disclose that you will be taking a leave of absence for your well-being.
+Preparing your employer about your time away is essential to mitigate the potential risks of losing your job.

 How to Keep Your Job Before, During, and After Drug/Alcohol Rehab

-Once you’ve discussed with your employer about your need for drug/alcohol treatment and prepared them, along with other coworkers for your leave of absence, the next, biggest priority you have to do is to follow through with going to treatment.
+Once you’ve discussed with your employer your need for drug/alcohol treatment and prepared them, along with other coworkers, for your leave of absence, the next biggest priority you have to do is to follow through with going to treatment.
 This means that once entering treatment, you make a promise to yourself and your well-being that you will under no circumstances leave treatment prematurely.
-If you followed the tips on preparing your work for your absence, there should be no reason to leave treatment early anyways.
+If you followed the tips on preparing your work for your absence, there should be no reason to leave treatment early.

-It is most beneficial for your recovery that you attend 12-step program meetings, either through AA (Alcoholics Anonymous) or any other drug-affiliated 12-step program, such as NA (Narcotics Anonymous) or CA (Cocaine Anonymous), while in treatment.
-As you transition out of treatment, it is essential to your long-term sobriety that you keep your focus on the 12-step program and continuing to attend meetings.
-It is through these meetings and step work that you will gain the ongoing support you need to maintain sobriety.
+It is most beneficial for your recovery that you attend twelve-step program meetings, either through Alcoholics Anonymous or any other drug-affiliated twelve-step program, while in treatment.
+The Twelve Steps are extremely important for your healing and recovery.
+As you transition out of treatment, it is essential to your long-term sobriety to keep your focus on the 12-step program and continue attending meetings.
+Through these meetings and step work, you will gain the ongoing support you need to maintain sobriety.

 Furthermore, you can continue to get the help you need through intensive outpatient treatment that can be utilized as a resource for transitioning back into the work environment.
-This can provide you with ongoing individual, group, and family counseling, as well as many of the same recovery modalities that are offered in inpatient treatment without having to stay in the facility overnight.
-Furthermore, intensive outpatient rehab has more flexibility for someone wanting to still work, as typically many of the appointments can be scheduled outside work hours and you do not have to stay in the facility all day, just for those scheduled appointments.
+This can provide you with ongoing individual, group, and family counseling and many of the same recovery modalities offered in inpatient treatment without staying in the facility overnight.
+Furthermore, intensive outpatient rehab has more flexibility for someone wanting to still work, as typically, many appointments can be scheduled outside work hours, and you do not have to stay in the facility all day just for those scheduled appointments.

-When you return to work, it is essential that you fulfill any requirements set forth in the Return-to-Work agreement that your employer may have set forth before you left for treatment.
-This may entail that you willingly comply with any drug tests you may need to take upon your arrival.
-Lastly, it is essential that as you transition back to work that you find healthier coping mechanisms for your stress to ensure that you do not potentially relapse in the future.
-This could include eating healthier, exercising, and meditating and as mentioned previously, attending 12-step meetings and working through the 12-steps with a sponsor.
+When you return to work, you must fulfill any requirements outlined in the Return-to-Work agreement that your employer may have set forth before leaving for treatment.
+This may entail that you willingly comply with any drug tests you may need to take upon arrival.
+Lastly, it is essential that as you transition back to work, you find healthier coping mechanisms for your stress to ensure that you do not potentially relapse in the future.
+This could include eating healthier, exercising, meditating, and, as mentioned previously, attending 12-step meetings and working through the 12-steps with a sponsor.

 Drug and Alcohol Rehab in Austin, Texas

 The time to seek help for your drug or alcohol addiction is now.
-Don’t delay seeking treatment out of fear of losing your job.
-The irony is that not seeking treatment can actually cause you to lose your job in the first place.
-Have the tough conversation with your employer.
-You may be pleasantly surprised when they end up encouraging you to take the next steps to improve your well-being by walking on a path of sobriety.
+Don’t delay seeking treatment out of fear of losing your job – avoiding seeking treatment can cause you to lose your job in the first place.
+Have a tough conversation with your employer.
+You may be pleasantly surprised when they encourage you to take the next steps to improve your well-being by walking on a path of sobriety.